 CF: What did you think about Prometheus and Alien: Covenant?

-AW: On the upside, they’re the most beautiful movies of the series and show the brilliance of their photographer.
-The way Prometheus wrestles with Mary Shelley’s classic question, “What if we’re unwanted by our creator?” has a lot of potentials, and kept my friends and I talking long after the movie ended.
+AW: On the upside, they’re the most beautiful movie of the series and show the brilliance of their photographer.
+The way Prometheus wrestles with Mary Shelley’s classic question, “What if we’re unwanted by our creator?” has a lot of potentials, and kept my friends and me talking long after the movie ended.
 I liked the Covenant crew more than most, and Danny McBride crushed it.